mark-lester/cardano/README.md

    4
 ...
 ```
-And put them in the mirrors file and we get both directions.
-It tests all of these backwards and forwards, but you have to force it to look for anagrams.
-It will hunt through all instances of all of these shapes in all the possible grids of an input cardano for any of your input words.
-You can even provide it with a special list of words you wish to anagrammise, but you cant take the proverbial with that, factorial(word length) gets carried away, as I'm sure you know.
+Cardano tests all of these backwards and forwards, but you have to force it to look for anagrams.
+It hunts through all instances of all of these shapes in all the possible grids of an input cardano for any of your input words.
+You can even provide it with a special list of words you wish to anagrammise, but you cant take the proverbial with that, factorial(word length) gets carried away.
+For a data set consisting of the entire works of VVilliam Shakes-peare and King James Bible as input vocabulary, the program runs all but instantaneously.(we all stand on the shoulders of greatness).
+While actually detecting a cardano grid width is never trivial and my program isnt going to give you this on a plate mycg though I am trying, it is a very useful tool for verifying and testing assertions and finding specific words.
-And it will do it in all but an instant (we all stand on the shoulders of greatness).
-You can play about with these files, just give it a rabus of
+You can play about with these files,
+## Examples
+If we give it a rabus fle of
 ```
 1
 2